📦 Delivering within Kathmandu city limits

 Why authentic Nepali tea matters

-High-altitude Ilam gardens
+High-altitude Ilam tea gardens

 Ilam sits between 1,000–2,500 metres.
 The cool misty climate slows leaf growth and concentrates flavor — the same reason Himalayan tea carries the reputation it does.
+Many of these tea gardens are smallholder farms with mature tea plants tended by hand.

 Hand-picked, small batch